jlan84/sql-assignment/sql-documentation-guide.md

 ###Multiple entries accepted:

 You can identify sections of the SQL query that allows for multiple entries through the "[, ...]" sections.
-This often means you're allowed to place multiple expressions of similar purpose seperated by commas.
+This often means you're allowed to place multiple expressions of similar purpose separated by commas.
 For example, a sequence of column names in the SELECT section.

 ###One or the other:

-In sections of the SQL query where only one of a set of commands can be used in each individual query, you'll see brackets ("[" and "]") or curly braces ("{" and "}") seperated by pipe ("|").
+In sections of the SQL query where only one of a set of commands can be used in each individual query, you'll see brackets ("[" and "]") or curly braces ("{" and "}") separated by pipe ("|").
 For example you can only use either ASC or DESC with Order By.

 ###Required command: